 In 1912 Benjamin designed perhaps his most significant commercial structure the 14 story Standard Oil Headquarters at 115 Sansome Street in the monumental Beaux Arts style.
 The building is featured in the architectural publication Splendid Survivors and described as "one of the most sumptuous office buildings ever built in the area."

 Immediately thereafter Benjamin was selected to design 2701 Larkin Street for Dr. Clark Burnham of Berkeley who had earlier purchased this pre-eminent Russian Hill site for his San Francisco residence.
 The building permit application was submitted in October 1914.
-The existing West Penthouse vaulted wood coffered ceiling dates to that period.
+The existing West Penthouse vaulted wood coffered ceiling is original.